HohlbeinLab/FTM2/README.md

 * end - Till which frame the plugin should run.
 When set to 0, it will process all frames (default: all frames)
 * window - The window of which the median will be taken (default: 50)
 * save_data - If the produced data should be saved to disk.
 If set the target keyword must also be included. (default: 0)
+* new_method - Uses a slightly newer method for determining the median which might be faster depending on your application (default: false)<br>
 Note that to run at least either a `source` or a `file` argument must be provided.
 An example macro file is also provided